 Cultural Differences in Business

+Cultural differences can make communicating a challenge.
 Today, email is a large part of business communication.
 If you work with people internationally, time zones differ and it is often very difficult to find time during the work day to connect.
 Communication is evolving like never before, and email is becoming a top way to connect with people all over the world.
 With this change in communication across cultures and borders comes barriers to communication as well.

 Expression of thought is inherently different from culture to culture, and this can affect the efficiency of processes and the development of a business.
 Although there are many components to cultural understanding and communication, the first very important one is cultural context.
 Knowing how different cultures are classified based on the way they behave can help you communicate through email or in person clearly and effectively to avoid misunderstandings.